-Māori & Indigenous Practice Area in Tikanga Law
+Māori & Indigenous Law: Tikanga Law

 The Māori & Indigenous practice area, especially in Tikanga Law, is an important part of New Zealand's legal system.
 Tikanga refers to the customs and traditions of the Māori people.
 This practice area helps to ensure that Māori rights and values are respected and upheld in the law.